ankitjosh78/LowLevelDesign/pub_sub/README.md

 A thread-safe, asynchronous publish-subscribe message broker implementation in Python for learning Low-Level Design (LLD) concepts.

+## Core Requirements

+The goal was to design a publish-subscribe message broker with the following requirements:

+1. **Publishers** can publish messages to topics
+2. **Subscribers** can subscribe to topics and receive messages
+3. **Multiple subscribers** per topic, each receiving messages independently
+4. **Asynchronous delivery** - messages delivered concurrently without blocking publishers
+5. **Retry mechanism** - failed deliveries should be retried with backoff
+6. **Dead Letter Queue** - messages that fail all retries should be stored
+7. **Thread safety** - handle concurrent publishers and subscribers
+8. **Scalability** - support multiple topics and efficient message routing

+## Implementation Approach

+Starting from these requirements, the design evolved through:

+1. **Core entities identified**: Message, Topic, Subscriber, Publisher, Broker
+2. **Responsibilities defined**:
+   - Broker manages topics and thread pool
+   - Topic manages subscribers and dispatches messages
+   - DeliveryContext tracks retry state per message-subscriber pair
+3. **Key decisions**:
+   - ThreadPoolExecutor for async delivery
+   - Strategy pattern for retry scheduling (non-blocking)
+   - Separate RetryScheduler with priority queue to avoid blocking worker threads
+   - Per-delivery state tracking instead of global locks

 ## Features

 - **Asynchronous message delivery** using ThreadPoolExecutor